kristianmandrup/schema-to-yup/Readme.md

   }
 ```

-This can also be used to add custom handlers as described in the next section.
+A simpler alternative is to add custom constraint functions to the handlers as described in the next section.

 ### Custom constraint handler functions